 Do yourself a favor and protect your email account with 2FA if it’s available for your email service provider.

 Your Ecommerce Platform & Blog

 Your online business is an income revenue stream, your livelihood, and it should be protected.

 You don’t want this to ever be compromised as it can result in a loss of money and put sensitive information for you and your customers at risk.
 Depending on which ecommerce or blogging platform you use, there may be an option to implement 2FA.
 If there is, definitely consider enabling it so you can make it one step harder for your important information to be compromised.

 Your Social Media Platforms

-You can also enable 2FA for some social media platforms like Facebook, Twitter and Snapchat, so if you think those accounts would benefit from an extra layer of security, considering implementing 2FA for them as well.
+You can also enable 2FA for some social media platforms like Facebook, Twitter, and Snapchat, so if you think those accounts would benefit from an extra layer of security, consider implementing 2FA for them as well.

 Other Important Accounts

 The Authy App